salrashid123/go-tpm-wrapping/README.md

     --tpm-path="127.0.0.1:2341"
 ```

+>> note that during decryption/import, you can omit `--encrypting_public_key=` parameter.
+Doing so will use the ekPublic key embedded in the proto itself.
+If you specify the parameter during decryption, the value is compared to what is in the proto and will fail if different (which means the key to encrypt isn't the same one as you specified in the cli)

 ### Usage API

 If you want to use the api instead of the CLI, see the `example/` folder